PythonicVarun/Stratum/README.md

 - **⚙️ Environment-Driven**: All configuration is managed via environment variables.
 No code changes needed to add or modify endpoints.
 - **📦 Caching**: Built-in support for Redis caching with configurable TTLs per route.
 - **⚖️ Scalable**: Designed to be stateless for easy horizontal scaling.
+- **☁️ Cloud-Native**: Ready for deployment on platforms like Docker and Google Cloud Run.

 ## 🤔 How It Works